 |Printer use for Approved Users||After slicing file, reserve printer time during Open Lab @ Hillman hours.||After slicing file, reserve printer time during Open Lab @ Alumni hours.||Reserve printer time during Open Lab @ Alumni hours.||After slicing file, reserve printer time during Open Lab @ Alumni hours.|

 Course: Honors Neuroanatomy Lab

-Open Lab 3D Printers:
+Open Lab tech: 3D modeling & printing